 One of ZeruZeru's main goals is to provide a safe environment for children with albinism to live.
 In Tanzania, people with albinism are hunted, mutilated, and killed for their body parts.
 With secure walls, constant supervision, and police support, the center is currently able to provide a safe home year-round for up to 100 children.

 Because of their condition, people with albinism are at a greater risk for severe burns from the sun, skin cancer, and vision problems.
 Through generous donations, the center provides preventative health measures such as sunscreen, hats, and sunglasses.
-These items are not widely available in Tanzania and are often very costly, but for people with albinism, they are necessary.
+These items can be very costly in Tanzania, but for people with albinism, they are a daily necessity.

 Many children with albinism are not able to attend school because it is not safe, because the schools or families will not let them, or because vision problems prevent their success.
 We ensure that the children are able to attend local schools that provide a good education and a safe environment.
 All of our children attend school and are doing exceptionally well in their classes!

 ZeruZeru is working to provide a self-sustaining and environmentally-friendly campus through organic gardening, solar power, and our own well.
 These costs are expensive upfront, but in the long run, a green campus will be cost-effective and better for the environment.

 Between the health risks and the fear of being hunted, Tanzanian children with albinism live difficult lives.
 At ZeruZeru Simama Sasa, we believe one of the most important things we can provide to the children is a loving, trusting family.
 With nearly 70 children currently at the center, each child has caring siblings and friends.
 They are all cared for by Sister Helena Ntambulwa, the Director of the Center and her staff.
 Furthermore, the children's parents are encouraged to remain a part of their child's life, with the center holding visitor's days every weekend and allowing the students to return home over winter and summer break if it is deemed safe.